The proof is in the pudding, or so they say.

 The most common way you’ll see user-generated social proof put to use is through customer reviews or testimonials.

-You can see how we use this type of social proof on the sales page for Foundr Club, our private community for entrepreneurs.
+You can see how we use this type of social proof on our sales page.
 Notice how we use a mix of testimonials from high-profile influencers like Neil Patel and Daniel DiPiazza, along with actual members of our community.

 It’s absolutely vital that you have this type of social proof at your disposal, with 70% of Americans saying that they look at product reviews before making a purchase, and 63% reporting that they’re more likely to purchase from a site that contains product reviews and ratings.